KrisMagical/sudo-make-me-a-website/README.md

 - **Database** – Automatically creates a MySQL database (via Docker or your local installation) and imports sample data
 - **Apache integration** – Generates a production Apache virtual host configuration with **dynamic port detection**, reverse proxy, SPA routing, and **automatic HTTPS header forwarding**.
 You can specify your own domain name and optionally enable SSL during setup.
 - **Smart image handling** – Automatically compresses large images (>2MB) before upload to speed up page loads.
+- **Collections** – Group posts into custom collections, reorder them, and display them on the frontend; collections are fully manageable from the admin panel.
+- **Maintenance mode** – Quickly put your site into maintenance (or updating) mode from the admin panel; visitors see a custom message while admins can still access the backend.
 - **Simple setup** – Run the configuration script as `root`, then start the services as the `www-data` user.
 Everything is configured and ready.

 No manual database creation, no environment file tweaks, no dependency hell.